vlad17/mve/README.md

 3. Make it accessible through `cmpc/env_info.py`'s `_env_class` function.

 Make sure to test that your environment works and amend the tests in `scripts/tests.sh`.

+## Outdated things

+The report and all scripts related to its creation in `report/` are currently out-dated with respect to the current code.
+They correspond to a report written up when the code base was at commit `cda6b4de42d`.

+The poster in `poster/` is also out-of-date.